Everything you need to know before becoming a Boomtown Volunteer!

 Has the debit or credit card that you used to pay your deposited expired?
 If the answer is yes, please contact us at firstname.lastname@example.org

-Have you switch debit or credit card account providers?
+Have you switched debit or credit card account providers?
 If the answer is yes, then you need to contact us at email@example.com

 Did you cancel after the cancellation deadline?
 If the answer is yes, then unfortunately no refund is due.